- Automatic Forecast predictions

 Quinyx Forecasting algorithm

-This is a machine learning algorithm that intelligently and automatically predicts the forecast for your selected driver for the next 90 days from when it is run.
+This is a machine learning algorithm that intelligently and automatically predicts the forecast for your selected driver for 90 days from when actual (historical) data is available.
 You can also configure this method to re-run automatically on your preferred day.
 This method looks at all available actual data for the selected forecast driver in order to determine the suggested forecast.